emcconville/wand/docs/guide/resizecrop.rst

 Crop images
 -----------

-To extract a sub-rectangle from an image, use the :meth:`~wand.image.Image.crop()` method.
+To extract a sub-rectangle from an image, use the :meth:`~wand.image.BaseImage.crop()` method.
 It crops the image in-place.
 Its parameters are ``left``, ``top``, ``right``, ``bottom`` in order.

 .. sourcecode:: pycon